 Our goal is to keep an neurotically exhaustive record of every single show ever staged in Toronto.
 Not only do we want to detail what is currently playing in Toronto, but we also want to create a historical record, an archive, that is easily accessible to you, the public.

 Why Toronto?
 Because that’s where all of the staff are based.
 We would love to make the site include all Canadian theatre, but it is simply too big a job for a small handful of people to do.
 In a few years, however…

 David is an actor and technician living in Toronto.
 Originally from Ottawa, he has been involved in theatre since the early 1990s, originally as an actor and then later as a techncian.
-He graduated with Canterbury Highschool for the Arts, and moved to Toronto to study acting at Ryerson University.
+He graduated with Canterbury Highschool for the Arts, and moved to Toronto to study acting at Toronto Metropolitan University.
 He ended up studying in both the acting program and the technical theatre program, and graduated with a Bachelor of Fine Arts in Technical Theatre in 2008.

 David has worked on a large number of productions across Toronto, largely as a technican.
 He is currently the mainspace technician at Theatre Passe Muraille.
 In David’s former life, before theatre, he was a competitive flatwater kayaker, who won a number of medals at the national level.

 Meghan began her theatrical journey as the production manager of the Four Person Play Theatre located in the Speakman Family living room.
 After exploring the world of acting in various young companies and school productions, she found herself drawn backstage once again and moved to Toronto to study technical theatre at Toronto Metropolitan University.